ardaergin/VBL/markdown_files/arranging-time-slots.md

-# Create, modify, or Schedule Time Slots
+# Create, modify, or Schedule Time Slots on SONA

 In this step, you will need to open timeslots in SONA for participants.
 Please follow the step-by-step process below: